notkingsley/vanity/README.md

 ## Targets
 Here are the major features I plan to implement, in order (hopefully):

-- Persistence
+- Persistence *- implemented*
-- Session Authorization/authentication
+- Session init (handshaking phase on connection to allow selecting db index to use and maybe auth)
 - Atomicity (or transactional behaviour, of sorts)
 - Read/write guarantees (to some unspecified degree)
 - Distribution/Clustering (this is the fun part)